Boro23-wq/boro-v5/projects/carely.md

 ## Basic requirements for persona description

-1. <u>Background information</u> - Customer’s circumstances and conditions.
+1. <b>Background information</b> - Customer’s circumstances and conditions.
-2. <u>Reason statement</u> - The purpose of the interview/meeting.
+2. <b>Reason statement</b> - The purpose of the interview/meeting.
-3. <u>Observation statement</u> - Differentiate one customer from another (Objective - facts).
+3. <b>Observation statement</b> - Differentiate one customer from another (Objective - facts).
-4. <u>Content statement</u> - Key events.
+4. <b>Content statement</b> - Key events.
-5. <u>Results statement</u> - Evaluation of the meeting in relation to the purpose.
+5. <b>Results statement</b> - Evaluation of the meeting in relation to the purpose.
-   a.
-Should disclose if purpose was achieved or not.
+   - Should disclose if purpose was achieved or not.
-6. <u>Impression statement</u> - Links case manager’s plan.
+6. <b>Impression statement</b> - Links case manager’s plan.
-7. <u>Plan statement</u> - should include next steps assignment.
+7. <b>Plan statement</b> - should include next steps assignment.
-   a.
-Should include the next meeting date.
+   - Should include the next meeting date.
-   b.
-Connected to Immediate Plan (IP).
+   - Connected to Immediate Plan (IP).
-   c.
-Include reasons for the next meeting.
+   - Include reasons for the next meeting.

 ## Example - User Persona